 “Trust”

 means the trust established to hold the funds of the Plan.
-The term Trust shall include any custodial accounts in which the assets of the Plan are held as contemplated by §457(g) and other applicable provisions of the IRC.
+The term Trust shall include any custodial accounts in which the assets of the Plan are held as contemplated by IRC §457(g) and other applicable provisions of the Code.

 “Trustee/Custodian”